pdsink/pdsink/docs/README.md

 The most frequent cases can be:

 - IO pins change.
-- Task stack & priority change (for RTOS-based drivers)
+- Task stack & priority changes (for RTOS-based drivers).

-These are doable by class inheritance and updating properties in the constructor.
+These can be achieved through class inheritance and by updating properties in the constructor.

-Also, you are not forced to use built-in drivers.
+Additionally, you are not forced to use built-in drivers.
 You can clone them to modify as needed or even create a new one to support different hardware or RTOS.

 ### Device Policy Manager

-USB PD spec does not provide any info about DPM architecture.
+The USB PD specification does not provide any information about DPM architecture.
 We provide a simple DPM, suitable for basic operation:

 - Automatic PD profile selection, based on desired voltage and current.